Welcome to Clarkson University!

 - Top-Tier national university

 - 100+ student-run clubs and organizations where you can easily find other students who share your interests and hobbies.
 Club sports are popular too - whether it's soccer, hockey or ultimate Frisbee just to name a few.

 - You can meet up with friends at the 56,000-square -foot Student Center located at the center of campus.

 - Listen to a lecture by day or enjoy live performances by night in the three-story atrium theater.

 - The setting lends itself to countless recreational activities including hiking on our own 640-acre campus.

 All exchange students are guaranteed housing and required to live on-campus.
 Exchange students are assigned apartment-style housing in either Woodstock Village, Riverside Apartments, or Townhouse Apartments.
 Students will be housed with a mix of other international students and American students in order to provide the best cultural experience.
 Each apartment includes the basic furnishings: beds, desks, built-in wardrobes, dressers, refrigerator, stove, and living and dining room furniture.
 Students are responsible for providing their own kitchenware, cookware, bedding, and linens.
 Students will know who their roommates are prior to arrival.
 We encourage exchange students to organize what they will contribute to the apartment with their roommates before arrival.
 Students may shop online and/or ship items right to the International Center so they will be here upon arrival.
 There are communal laundry facilities in Woodstock Village, Riverside Apartments, and Townhouse Apartments.

 How to Apply

 If you wish to study at Clarkson University as an exchange student you must be enrolled as a full-time student at one of our partner institutions.
 The application process starts with your home university submitting your nomination.
-Once we receive the nomination, you will receive a link to the application.
+Our partners are emailed the nomination link each term.